Russel88/CRISPRCasTyper/README.md

   --redo_typing         Redo the typing.
 Skip prodigal and HMMER and load the hmmer.tab from the output dir.

 data arguments:
-  --scores SCORES       Path to CasScoring table.
-  --hmms HMMS           Path to directory with HMM profiles.
+  --db DB               Path to database.

 threshold arguments:
   --dist DIST           Max allowed distance between genes in operon [3].